Premier Hockey Federation: Structural changes and NHL partnerships (2016–2019)

-On August 4, 2016, the league announced that each team would introduce new uniform designs voted upon by fans.
-Two days prior to this announcement, the league announced a partnership with You Can Play, an organization dedicated to eradicating homophobia in sport.
-Each team in the league hosted a You Can Play athlete-ambassador, and would begin to develop a policy with regards to transgender players.
-This initiative took place in response to the October 2016, announcement that Buffalo Beauts player Harrison Browne was transgender—the first openly transgender athlete in professional American team sports.
+On August 4, 2016, the league announced each team would introduce new uniform designs voted on by fans.
+Two days earlier, the league announced a partnership with You Can Play, an organization dedicated to eradicating homophobia in sport.
+Each team in the league hosted a You Can Play athlete-ambassador, and would begin to develop a policy in regards to transgender players.
+This initiative was in response to the October 2016 announcement that Buffalo Beauts player Harrison Browne was transgender—the first openly transgender athlete in professional American team sports.

-On November 17, 2016, part way into the league's second season, the NWHL informed its players that they would receive up to a 50% pay cut.
+On November 17, 2016, part way into the league's second season, the NWHL informed players that they would receive up to a 50% pay cut.
 This decreased the league minimum salary to $5,000.
 Five weeks later, in an attempt to partially compensate for the salary rollback, the league introduced an incentive program where players split revenue generated by tickets sold in excess of 500 after each game.

-In September 2017, the league joined with 16 other international hockey organizations in formally adopting the NHL's Declaration of Principles, with the goal of advancing teaching, policies, and programs to strengthen hockey communities around the world.
+In September 2017, the league joined 16 other international hockey organizations in formally adopting the NHL's Declaration of Principles, with the goal of advancing teaching, policies, and programs to strengthen hockey communities around the world.

 In October 2017, the New Jersey Devils of the National Hockey League (NHL) partnered with the Riveters, becoming the first NHL team to partner with an NWHL team.
 The three-year partnership provided facilities for Riveters games and practices, and assisted with sponsorships, marketing, and tickets; some Riveters games were broadcast on The One Jersey Network, the Devils' digital radio station as well.
 The Riveters changed their name from the New York to the Metropolitan Riveters and adopted the Devils' colors.
 As part of the new affiliation, the Riveters and Devils held a doubleheader at the Prudential Center for the Riveters' 2017–18 season opener against the Boston Pride, followed by the Devils' game against the Arizona Coyotes.